 Minutes and actions

-A suitable candidate has not been found in this selection round.
+A suitable candidate has not been found in this selection round through Origin.

-There is already an open Quest job opening: https://jobs.smartrecruiters.com/CERN/743999861609391-optical-link-development-engineer
+A new Quest job has been opened: https://jobs.smartrecruiters.com/CERN/743999861609391-optical-link-development-engineer

 We are all invited to share this opening in the hope to find a suitable candidate

 ESE decided to invest extra manpower in the project so to cover for the missing Origin, avoiding in this way delays in the project.
-ESE internally agreed that Jan will take over some extra tasks for the procurement and test of the TOSA in collaboration with other members of his section.
+ESE internally agreed that:

+Jan will take over some extra tasks for the procurement and test of the TOSA in collaboration with other members of his section.

-Jan will assume the role of the technical contact for the procurement of the TOSA
+Jan will assume the role of the technical contact for the procurement of the TOSAs

+Jan has started the discussion on the procurement of ROSAs including more members from the team that worked in the previous procurement, aiming to avoid the non-conformities observed in the previous production.

-This extra effort cannot be sustained indefinitely by ESE and finding a good candidate in the next Origin selection is fundamental.
+This extra effort cannot be sustained indefinitely by ESE and finding a good candidate in the next QUEST selection is fundamental to avoid delays.

-The first lot of GBLD will be tested and packaged: the second lot will be required only in case the yield @10Gbps will be insufficient
+Only the first lot of GBLDs will be initially packaged and tested; the second lot is a safety net and will be required only in case the yield @10Gbps will be insufficient.

 The Quest main activity in the first year will be following the packaging and test of the GBLD as well as the design of the VTTx PCB

-Andrea mentioned that the optical transceiver COTS tests will take place this month
+Andrea mentioned that the COTS optical transceiver tests will take place this month

 Francois mentioned that it would be good to check with Jan the procedure for those tests, so that we are sure that it will be possible to compare the obtained results with the ones obtained previously by ESE